Virus could cost taxpayers $1 billion

-The coronavirus outbreak could cost Australian taxpayers about $1 billion in health spending – an indication of just how widespread the federal government fears it might become.
+The coronavirus outbreak could cost Australian taxpayers about $1 billion in health spending as a school, nursing home, hospital and childcare centre in the same area of Sydney have created fears of a virus cluster.

-Prime Minister Scott Morrison released the estimate on Friday, as he threw the states a financial lifeline to help them cope as the virus spreads.

-Mr Morrison still would not say how many cases authorities are expecting in Australia, with the current number sitting at 56.
+Epping Boys High School was shut down on Friday and could be closed for a fortnight after a student tested positive while three staff and four residents of a nearby nursing home in the city’s northwest have been infected.

+The infected Year 11 student’s mother works at Ryde Hospital with a doctor who has the virus.
+However, the student’s mother isn’t ill, but is awaiting test results, while more than 100 people from the hospital are in isolation.

+“We are not anywhere near the worst of this, let’s be clear,” premier Gladys Berejiklian said.

+Ms Berejiklian says the virus will remain a concern for several months.

-But a special funding deal to help states and territories shoulder hospital, health service and other response costs gives some sense of that.
+As Australia’s COVID-19 tally grew to 58 on Friday, Prime Minister Scott Morrison announced a special shared funding deal to help states and territories shoulder hospital, health service and other response costs.

-Collectively, federal, state and territory governments could be looking at $1 billion, to be split down the middle under Friday’s deal.

 “This is demand driven.
 We are estimating … this could be as much as about $1 billion – $500 million each – that we would at least have to be allowing for,” Mr Morrison told reporters.